 24x7x365 service and support

 Frontier Contact Center Professional Services are delivered during normal business hours, (Monday through Friday, 8:00 AM Eastern Time through 5:00 PM Pacific Time).
-Contact center Professional Services delivered after hours or on weekends are subject to additional charges and availability of Frontier resources
+Contact center Professional Services delivered after hours or on weekends are subject to additional charges and availability of Frontier resources.

 Training.
 Training for this Service will utilize Training Videos.
 These videos are a user interactive web-based training aid, which can be accessed at any time at, https://enterprise.frontier.com/UCF-Training_Videos .
 In the event that onsite training is requested, additional charges will apply and must be noted as an exception to the standard Installation Services Scope of Work